stella-yc/spiderdayblog-2020/featuredWork/featuredWork.md

       - url: https://docs.google.com/spreadsheets/d/1_-5PACIQjYUgJzbYpFs_BtYk7ijRwPo2vrU4HwYhNTU/edit?usp=sharing
         title: Readership Statistics (as of Feb 2020)
-    body: As a 2019 AAAS Mass Media Fellow, I worked as a staff writer and contributing photographer for The Philadelphia Inquirer.
-I covered science, technology, and nature news from breakthroughs in terraforming Mars, to the saga of an endemic spider that is quite literally "West Philly, born and raised".
+    body: As a 2019 AAAS Mass Media Fellow, I worked as a staff writer and contributing photographer for the Inquirer.
+I covered science, technology, and nature news, from breakthroughs in terraforming Mars to the story of an endemic spider that is quite literally "West Philly, born and raised".
   - name: Distillations
     img: /static/img/distillations.png
     link: https://www.sciencehistory.org/distillations/podcast/how-philadelphias-water-pollution-problems-shaped-the-city